Pachisi: Gameplay

 Each player's objective is to move all four of their pieces completely around the board, counter-clockwise, before their opponents do.
 The pieces start and finish on the Charkoni.

 The playing order is decided by each player throwing the cowries.
 The player with the highest score starts, and turns continue counter-clockwise around the board.
 In some versions, each player throws the cowrie shells and pieces cannot move until a 2, 3, or 4 is thrown.

 If a 6, 10, or 25 is thrown, the player gets a grace, which enables the player to introduce one of their pieces from the Charkoni onto the board.
-The player then repeats his or her turn.
+The player then repeats their turn.
 In other versions, this includes 10, 25, or 35 to introduce another of their pieces.
 The newly introduced pawn will be landed on square number 1, which is the very first square for every respective player: here, it is said that on throwing 10 or 25, or 35, you will introduce your new pawn at square number 1, and then you will add the second throw numbers that will be appeared on your cowries and 7, 14 as a grace without the introduction of pieces (here, it should be clear to players that on throwing 7 or 14, you can not introduce your new pawn, you only get an extra turn).
 A player needs to have at least one piece on the board to be able to throw a 7 or 14.

-Simply put, on throwing 10 or 25, or 35, you can not introduce your new pawn directly to 10 or 25, or 35 number square directly, you have to land the new pawn on square number 1 and then add your remaining numbers.
+Simply put, on throwing 10 or 25, or 35, you cannot introduce your new pawn directly to 10 or 25, or 35 number square directly, you have to land the new pawn on square number 1 and then add your remaining numbers.
 Once your all pawns have entered the game, throwing 10 or 25, or 35 allows you to move the respective numbers ahead.

 Each player's first piece may leave the Charkoni on any throw after it has been introduced onto the board.
 Each player moves their pieces down the centre column of their own arm of the board, then counter-clockwise around the outside columns.

 A player may have any number of pieces on the board at one time.
 Only one piece may be moved with a single throw, or if the player chooses, they can decline to move any piece on a throw.
 In some versions, a player can move any number of their pieces with a single throw.
 Also, if the player casts a value higher than they are eligible to move in a single throw, then the player automatically loses that turn.